tedeh/jayson/README.md

 - Change directory to the repository root
 - Install the development packages by executing `npm install --dev`
 - Run the tests with `npm run test`
+- Run the typescript tests with `npm run test-tsc`
+- Run the coverage tests with `npm run coverage`

 ## Typescript

-Since `v2.1.0` there is experimental typescript support available with jayson.
+Since `v2.1.0` there is typescript support available with jayson.

-If you have a problem with the type definitions, see the [Contributing](#contributing) section.
+If you encounter any problems with the type definitions, see the [Contributing](#contributing) section.

 ## Usage